kumar-github/tutorial-resources/X.md

 ### Single Measurement — `measure` / `measureChecked`

-Times **one invocation** of a method and returns both its result and its elapsed time, wrapped in a `TimedResult<T>`.
+Measures a **single** method invocation, returning its result and elapsed time wrapped in a `TimedResult<T>`.

-A method that returns a value and does not declare a checked exception on its method signature:
+A method that returns a value without declaring a checked exception:

 ```java
 // Returns a value, no checked exception